azarifar/odoo-docker/README.md

 # odoo-docker

-r4bz-zj5j-r78j

-This project prepared for implementing odoo by only one command.
+This project is prepared to implement Odoo by running only one command.

 **Rebuild and Run Container**